svc333/overview/shared-responsibility.md

 ## Fully-managed offerings
 {: #fully-managed-responsibilities}

 Offerings that are fully managed by {{site.data.keyword.IBM_notm}} require customer responsibilities only for the data or applications that customers add to the service.
 They are multi-tenant, accessed remotely, hosted on {{site.data.keyword.IBM_notm}} virtual resources, created in IBM-owned accounts, and have control plane and data plane security that is owned by {{site.data.keyword.IBM_notm}}.
 Examples of this offering type are {{site.data.keyword.cloud_notm}} databases or {{site.data.keyword.cloudant_short_notm}} database instances.
+You can find a list of these types of offerings in the {{site.data.keyword.cloud_notm}} catalog on the Services tab.
+However, any offerings listed in an infrastructure sub-category are infrastructure-as-a-service type offerings.

 | Resource | Incident and Operations Management | Change Management | Identity and Access Management | Security and Regulation Compliance | Disaster Recovery |
 | - | - | - | - | - | - |